Who are we?

 The People’s Potato is a non-profit, worker-run collective mandated to:

-that we strive to make our services financially as well as physically accessible and to
+The People’s Potato is committed to anti-oppression, inclusivity and accessibility.
+This means that we strive to make our services financially as well as physically accessible and to maintain a space in which people feel respected and welcome.

 Our Values